In order to study how the price of a currency pair moves, you need some sort of way to look at its historical and

 Putting It Together

-There are several different types of price charts that traders can use to monitor the FX market.
+There are several different types of price charts that traders can use to monitor the FX market (and other financial markets).

 Keep things simple as you begin reading price charts.

 As you find your chart preferences, look for the proper balance of having enough information on the chart to make good trading decisions, but not so much information that your brain is paralyzed and can’t make ANY decision.

 Finding the right combination is different for every trader, so it’s important to start with the basics before you start working your way into using technical indicators (which we cover later).